RaulColino/ConcurrentProgramming/README.md

 # ConcurrentProgramming
 * Concurrent Programming exercises
-* Final project: Simulation of a _Formula One_ car race
+* Final project: Simulation of a _Formula One_ race